 - Virtual machine - Provisioning – Allow virtual machine files upload

 - Virtual machine - Snapshot management – Create snapshot

 - Virtual machine - Snapshot management – Remove Snapshot

-Also permission to access CBT is necessary for correct application work.
+Permission to access CBT is necessary for a correct application work as well.
 To enable CBT: